OchukoEjemudaro/New-York-City-Traffic-Accidents/README.md

-# ANALYSIS OF NEW YORK CITY TRAFFIC ACCIDENTS
+# NEW YORK CITY TRAFFIC ACCIDENTS ANALYSIS

 A SQL and POWER BI project that examine New York City Traffic Accidents data, aiming to identify key patterns, contributing factors, and potential areas for improvement in New York City.